 This course introduces the principles of modern informatics in nursing management.
-Processes of data storage, transmission and communication are examined.
+Processes of data storage, transmission, and communication are examined.
+The relevance of data mining will be explored, as well as the impact of technology and telemedicine in healthcare.
+Through this course, students will engage in 20 hours of experiential learning activities.
 Pre/co-requisite: NSG 500.